madmuddy/KeyHook/README.md

 `
 Hook.SendKey("notepad", 77);
 `
-\n 77 is decima value of "M".
+- 77 is decimal value of "M".